ibm-cloud-docs/vpc/snapshots_vpc_faqs.md

 {: faq}
 {: #faq-snapshot-pricing}

-Cost for snapshots is calculated based on GB capacity stored per month, unless the duration is less than one month.
+Cost for snapshots is calculated based on GB capacity that is stored per month, unless the duration is less than one month.
 Because the snapshot is based on the capacity that was provisioned for the original volume, the snapshot capacity does not vary.
 Deleting snapshots reduces cost, so the fewer snapshots you retain the lower the cost.

 Pricing for snapshots is also set by region.
 For more information, see [Pricing](https://www.ibm.com/cloud/vpc/pricing).